-made its way to operations too.
-PhoneSuit had a 80% battery life, meaning your iDevice could be recharged from 20% to full.
-The overall life of the battery was good, but it seemed the overly heavy use by this editors girlfriend drained its lifespan by half.
+The sleek look made its way to operations too.
+PhoneSuit had an 80% battery life, meaning your iDevice could be recharged from 20% to full.
+The overall life of the battery was good, but it seemed the overly heavy use by this editor’s girlfriend drained its lifespan by half.
 By October of 2014, the battery was down to roughly 50% of life.
 By February of 2015, the battery in the PhoneSuit was down to 25%.

-The battery life may be an statistical outlier, as this editors girlfriend is a huge candy crush addict.
+The battery life may be a statistical outlier, as this editor’s girlfriend is a huge candy crush addict.
 So much so that the battery would get charged individually when drained.
-One thing we noticed was the way PhoneSuit charged the phone vs. other manufacturer’s whose products were tested at the same time.
+One thing we noticed was the way PhoneSuit charged the phone vs. other manufacturers whose products were tested at the same time.
 The PhoneSuit case would charge itself first before charging the phone.
 EnerPlex and Mophie charged the phone first before the case.
 This meant that the PhoneSuit case was faster to charge separately from the phone than charged together with a 2 amp charger.